Historia de Un Amor in A#

 Voice Leading

-The bass line moves through A# to F (descending perfect fourth), F to D# (descending whole step), D# to C# (descending whole step), C# to G# (descending perfect fourth), G# to F# (descending whole step), F# to A (ascending minor third).
+The bass line moves through A# to D# (ascending perfect fourth), D# to F (ascending whole step), F to F# (ascending half step), F# to C# (descending perfect fourth), C# to G# (descending perfect fourth), G# to F# (descending whole step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from A to A# by half step.
+When the progression loops, the bass returns from F# to A# by major third.

 Scales for Improvisation